PowerRabbit/triangle-type/README.md

  - ES6 support

 **Component structure**

 The code should be reusable, so it makes sense to make it as a component.
-We expect, that in future some parameters may be changed (e.g. we should expect the extension from triangle to square), so we should be able to redefine such of them:
+We expect, that in future some parameters may be changed (e.g. we should expect the extension from triangle to square), so we should be able to redefine at least such of them:
  - The figure name (currently - 'triangle').
  - The number of sides.
- - The maximum and minimum length of side.
+ - The maximal and minimal length of side.

 We define these parameters as public properties of the class.
 However, we do not make them as component’s inputs/attributes and do not create an abstract component/class, since that is overcomplicated for the current task (but we can easily do that in future).

 **Logical structure**

 The component should perform the following:

  - Get the length of figure sides.